alexsexton/kitchen-sink/Readme.md

   - Matchmedia
   - Enquire

-Call jQuery first from Google if this fails call locally
+Call jQuery first from Google, then if this fails call locally.
+Try to use ARIA roles on JS components to increase accessibility.

-HTML template based loosely on HTML5 Boilderplate

 ## Accordions
 ## Clearfix / Group